marcsmith1280/aws-cicd/README.md

 Grab ARN of secret

-4. create codestar connection to link codepipeline and github
+4. Create codestar connection to link codepipeline and github

-5. create a dev environment (clone github locally) using git clone
+5. Create a dev environment (clone github locally) using git clone

 6. Begin working on tf files